-- If you are a Day 1 Starter: THROW OUT the rest of the pill pack and start a new pack that same day.
-If you are a Sunday Starter: Keep taking 1 pill every day until Sunday.
-On Sunday, THROW OUT the rest of the pack and start a new pack of pills that same day. - 2.
-You may not have your period this month but this is expected.
+THROW OUT the rest of the pill pack and start a new pack that same day.

+Keep taking 1 pill every day until Sunday.
+On Sunday, THROW OUT the rest of the pack and start a new pack of pills that same day.

+- 2. You may not have your period this month but this is expected.
 However, if you miss your period 2 months in a row, call your healthcare professional because you might be pregnant. - 3.
 You COULD BECOME PREGNANT if you have sex in the 7 days after you miss pills.
 You MUST use another birth control method (such as a condom or spermicide) as a back-up method for those 7 days.